-- Logging into class without active participation does not constitute online attendance. - Work done in a lab or other outside environment will not count toward online attendance. - Assignments completed the week after the online assignment is due will not count toward online attendance for the previous week.
+- Logging into class without active participation does not constitute attendance. - Work done in a lab or other outside environment will not count toward online attendance. - Assignments completed the week after the online assignment is due will not count toward attendance for the previous week.

-It is best-practice for students to access the online course a minimum of three days during each week to understand the subject fully and to be successful in class.
+Students are strongly encouraged to log into the course a minimum of three days during the week the course is "online" in order to understand the subject fully and to be successful in class.